District of Delyn: Premises

 Initially the council's departments were divided among the various buildings.
 In the early 1980s the council built itself a new office called Delyn House on Chapel Street in Flint, opposite Flint Guildhall.
 Delyn House and Flint Guildhall (also known as Flint House) thereafter served as the council's main offices, with the Civic Offices in Holywell retaining some departments.
-After the council's abolition, the Civic Offices in Holywell were demolished to make way for a supermarket, and Flint Guildhall was demolished to make way for a block of flats.
+After the council's abolition, the Civic Offices in Holywell were demolished in August 2002 to make way for a Lidl supermarket, which later opened in the summer of 2007 as a replacement of the nearby Kwik Save, and Flint Guildhall was demolished around the same time to make way for a block of flats.
 Delyn House was renamed County Offices and continues to serve as an area office of Flintshire County Council.